-Handlers who wish to bring a service dog to campus are strongly encouraged to collaborate with AES (students) or Human Resources (employees) by notifying AES or Human Resources that a service dog will be brought to campus.
+Handlers who wish to bring a service dog to campus are strongly encouraged to collaborate with Accessible Education Services by notifying AES that a service dog will be brought to campus.
 It is recommended, although not required, that service animals wear a vest or patch or special harness identifying them as a service animal to put others on notice that the dog is a service animal.